BLSQ/iaso/hat/assets/js/cypress/README.md

 ### 5. Commands  `hat/assets/js/cypress/support/commands.js`

-In this file we can add custom commands that you can use in tests.
+In this file we can add custom commands that can be used in tests.

 e.g. `cy.login()` will authenticate the user into Django and save the session.
 > In order to test a connected page you have to use `cy.login()` and `cy.visit("the_path_to_test")` before each test